 Before we get too deep into it, let’s just talk a bit about how big Petra is, it’s quite massive really.
 Just to get to the Treasury you’re looking at a 2km walk or so from the entrance gates.
-From there it’s easily another kilometer or so until you get to the base of the Monastery and then it’s hundreds of steps upwards until you finally arrive.
+Bring some water, remember to bring some water.
+From there it’s easily another kilometre or so until you get to the base of the Monastery.
+From the base it’s hundreds of steps upwards until you finally arrive.
 If you’re not up for the hike, you can always take a camel to the base and then a donkey up.
 I’d never do it but I also plan on using my legs until they literally give out.

-I mention this last fact because I think the Monastery is something most people should see if they go to Petra.
-If you don’t, it’s like going to one of the most memorable meals of your life for your eyes and simply skipping dessert, it makes no sense.
-Either way, once you start climbing it will take you a good 45 minutes or more depending on how fit you are.
-Also, if you’re a single gent who doesn’t look scary, don’t be surprised if numerous of the Bedouin ladies along the way will ask you to stop for a tea and chat; naturally you must oblige.
+The Monastery is something most people should see if they go to Petra.
+If you don’t, it’s like going to one of the most memorable meals of your life for your eyes and simply skipping dessert.
+Either way, once you start climbing it will take you a good 45 minutes or more.
+This of course is all depending on how fit you are.
+Also, if you’re a single gent who doesn’t look scary, you’ll make new friends.
+The Bedouin ladies along the way will ask you to stop for a tea and chat.

 I don’t drink caffeine really but always make an exception when I’m in Jordan because I simply love the way the Bedouin people do it.
 You’d never catch me sipping on tea in Amman but when in Petra, Wadi Rum or the Dana Biosphere Reserve… It’s on.
 Suffice to say I stopped along the way and had three glasses which helped put some pep into my step for the rest of the way up.I also think it’s part of the experience just sitting there as other tourists walk by making small talk and learning about what their lives are like and sharing some insights to them on what yours is like.